Spiritual Mentoring and the Synod on Young People

 Fr.
 Frank is a Consultant to the Committee on Evangelization and Catechesis of the United States Conference of Catholic Bishops.
 He also collaborated with the Conference on the development of Living as Missionary Disciples: A Resource for Evangelization and on the Convocation of Catholic Leaders.

 Fr.
-Frank is a Lecturer in the undergraduate Theology program in the School of Theology and Religious Studies at The Catholic University of America.
-He is also an Adjunct Professor at St. Joseph's College of Maine in the online Theology program and at Fordham University in the Graduate School of Religion and Religious Education.
-He He teaches in the areas of Catholic mission, pastoral ministry, spirituality, ecclesiology, and Church management and leadership.
+Frank is an Adjunct Professor at St. Joseph's College of Maine in the online Theology program and at Fordham University in the Graduate School of Religion and Religious Education.
+He is also a Lecturer in the undergraduate Theology program in the School of Theology and Religious Studies at The Catholic University of America.
+He teaches in the areas of Catholic mission, pastoral ministry, spirituality, ecclesiology, and Church management and leadership.
 Fr.
 Frank has an extensive background in young adult ministry, particularly at the collegiate level, and has assisted pastorally at various universities in Maryland and the District of Columbia over the last twenty-one years.

 Fr.
 Frank holds a Doctor of Ministry in Adult Spiritual Formation from The Catholic University of America (CUA), as well as a Bachelor of Arts in History (summa cum laude and Phi Beta Kappa) and a Master of Arts in Church History from CUA.
 He also holds a Master of Divinity from Washington Theological Union and a Master of Science in Church Management from Villanova University School of Business.

-Born in 1966, Fr.
+Fr.
 Frank is originally from Hammonton, New Jersey, the oldest of four sons of Frank (deceased) and Angela Donio.
-He made his first consecration as a Pallottine in 1986 and his ordination to the priesthood was in 1994.
+He made his first consecration as a Pallottine in 1986, and his ordination to the priesthood was in 1994.